 The persistently high levels of blood glucose provoke a continued and increased demand for insulin, resulting in a progressive decline in β-cell function and defective insulin secretion.

-Effect of a High-Protein Diet on Cardiometabolic Risk Factors
+The Effects of a High-Protein Diet on Weight Loss & Cardiometabolic Risk Factors

-Over the past decade, a few meta-analyses have been conducted to examine the effects of a high-protein diet on body weight and cardiometabolic risk factors in people with T2D.
+Over the past decade, a couple of meta-analyses have been conducted to examine the effects of a high-protein diet on body weight and cardiometabolic risk factors in people with T2D.

-In the interventions included in these articles, “high-protein” is generally characterized as an intake comprising 25-30% of total energy intake, while “low-protein” typically refers to an intake of 15-20% of total energy intake.
+In the interventions included in these articles, “high-protein” is generally characterized as an intake of 25-30% of total daily energy intake, while “low-protein” typically refers to an intake of 15-20% of total daily energy intake.

 In 2013, Dong and colleagues found a high-protein diet did not affect fasting glucose and lipid profiles, but had potentially beneficial effects on weight loss, HbA1c, and blood pressure, although the changes were quite modest.

 For weight loss, the difference between consuming a high and low-protein diet was roughly 1 kg.
-For HbA1c, there was an average reduction of 0.30%.
-For blood pressure, there was a decrease of 5.99 and 3.57 mmHg for systolic and diastolic, respectively.
+In regard to HbA1c, there was an average reduction of 0.30%.
+Lastly, blood pressure decreased by an average of 5.99 and 3.57 mmHg for systolic and diastolic, respectively.

 Since these findings, an updated meta-analysis was published by Zhao et al. in 2018.
 Building on the above by including more recent trials, this group found no significant differences in weight loss between high-protein and low-protein diets.

-Further, changes in fasting glucose, fasting insulin, and HbA1c were similar between diets.
+Further, changes in fasting glucose, fasting insulin, and HbA1c were comparable between diets.
 Similar outcomes were reported for total cholesterol, LDL-cholesterol, HDL-cholesterol, and blood pressure as well.